lconcia/life_sciences_ml_at_tacc/docs/section1/running_on_hpc.rst

 Running on HPC Systems
 ======================

-Running a task on a high performance computing (HPC) systems is different from running tasks on a personal computer.
+Running tasks on a high performance computing (HPC) systems is different from running tasks on a personal computer.
 You can either run tasks interactively on a compute node, or submit tasks as batch jobs to a queue.
-The former is useful for development, while the latter is useful for production runs.
+The former is useful for development (e.g. exploratory data analysis, testing models, troubleshooting), while the latter is useful for production runs (e.g. training models at scale).
 By the end of this section, you should be able to:

 * Start an interactive session on a compute node
 * Describe the components of a SLURM batch job submission file